aydanurakca/Linux-Kernel-System-Call/README.md

 -p takes process id and prints the details of it
 -k takes process id and kill the process

-Example: processinfo.o
+Example: ./processinfo.o

 2) "-all"
 This lists all the processes and some information about each process.

-Example: processinfo.o -all
+Example: ./processinfo.o -all

 3) "-p processId"
 This shows the commandline of the given process.

-Example: processinfo.o -p 1425
+Example: ./processinfo.o -p 1425

 4) "-k processId"
 This kills the given process.

-Example: processinfo.o -k 1425
+Example: ./processinfo.o -k 1425